AliLigi/LinkedDataProject/README.md

 I had to change the data a little to work with my API.
 I Also started to write the API but since there were some errors I decided to take it out for this commit.

+## Update 2
+Added the climateChange.js.
+This file contains my first attempt at writing the api.
+I have also spent more time on getting the temperature data to work better, its very hard to change due to the amount of items in it.
+The Api is not fully functioning at this stage.